North Korea dismisses Seoul's aid-for-disarmament offer

 SEOUL, South Korea (AP) — The sister of North Korean leader Kim Jong Un says her country will never accept South Korean President Yoon Suk Yeol’s “foolish” offer of economic benefits in exchange for denuclearization steps, accusing Seoul of recycling past proposals Pyongyang already rejected.

-In a commentary published on Friday’s edition of North Korea’s official Rodong Sinmun newspaper, Kim Yo Jong said her country has no intentions to give away its nuclear weapons and ballistic missiles program for economic cooperation.
-She questioned the sincerity of South Korean calls for improved bilateral relations while criticizing the South’s military exercises with the United States and its inability to stop civilian activists from flying anti-Pyongyang propaganda leaflets and other objects across their border.
+She questioned the sincerity of South Korea’s calls for improved bilateral relations while it continues its combined military exercises with the United States and fails to stop civilian activists from flying anti-Pyongyang propaganda leaflets and other “dirty waste” across their border.

-She also ridiculed South Korea’s military capabilities, saying that the South misread the launch site of its latest missile tests on Wednesday, which came hours before Yoon used a news conference to urge Pyongyang to return to diplomacy.
+She also ridiculed South Korea’s military capabilities, saying that the South misread the launch site of the North’s latest missile tests on Wednesday, which came hours before Yoon used a news conference to urge Pyongyang to return to diplomacy.

-Kim Yo Jong’s newspaper column came after she threatened “deadly” retaliation against the South over a recent COVID-19 outbreak in the North, which it dubiously claims was caused by leaflets and other “filth” dropped from balloons launched by southern activists.
+Kim Yo Jong’s newspaper column came after she threatened “deadly” retaliation against the South last week over a COVID-19 outbreak in the North, which it dubiously claims was caused by leaflets and other objects dropped from balloons launched by southern activists.

 Yoon during a nationally televised speech on Monday proposed an “audacious” economic assistance package to North Korea if it takes steps to abandon its nuclear weapons and ballistic missiles program.
 The offers of large-scale aid in food and health care and modernizing electricity generation systems and seaports and airports weren’t meaningfully different from previous South Korean proposals rejected by the North, which is speeding the development of an arsenal Kim Jong Un sees as his strongest guarantee of survival.